aws-solutions/media-exchange-on-aws/media-exchange-base/README.md

   1. Enter a stack name eg. mediaexchange-subscriber-ott and then click next.
   1. Enter a name for subscriber.
 This is used for identifying the publisher in the MediaExchange and will be used to link up to the publisher.
   1. Enter the AWS Account Id of the subscriber account.
 See [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#FindingYourAWSId) to find account id and then click next.
-  1. Enter the Cannonical Account ID of the subscriber.
-See [here](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId) to find Cannonical Account Id.
+  1. Enter the Canonical Account ID of the subscriber.
+See [here](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId) to find Canonical Account Id.
   1. Enter an email address for subscriber.
 This email is used to send asset availability notifications.
   1. (Optional) add tags to resources by specifying them as key-value pairs.
   1. (Optional) enable notification